Trudeau discusses revamped trade pact, tariffs with incoming Mexican president

-In a statement today, Trudeau says he spoke with president-elect Andres Manuel Lopez Obrador on Thursday, well before the Mexican leader begins his term on Dec.
+In a statement Friday, Trudeau said he spoke Thursday with president-elect Andres Manuel Lopez Obrador, who begins his term on Dec.
 1.

-The prime minister says the pair talked about the United States-Mexico-Canada Agreement, which “removes uncertainty and supports stronger investment and exports.”
+The prime minister said the pair talked about the United States-Mexico-Canada Agreement, which “removes uncertainty and supports stronger investment and exports.”

-The two leaders also touched on disputed American steel and aluminum tariffs, which have been in place since June.
+The two leaders also touched on disputed American steel and aluminum tariffs, imposed by U.S. President Donald Trump in June on national security grounds.

 Canada and Mexico responded to the tariffs by imposing their own retaliatory levies on U.S. imports.

+David MacNaughton, Canada’s ambassador to the U.S., told the same Ontario Chamber of Commerce event that he hopes the U.S. tariffs will be lifted shortly, now that the new trade agreement is settled.

+“I’m hoping that the steel and aluminum tariffs come off soon.
+Clearly during the negotiations the president made a point on several occasions, as did members of Congress, that the (tariff) action was not so much suggesting Canada was a national security threat, but to exercise leverage.”

-The talks come days after Mexico’s future foreign minister, Marcelo Ebrard, was in Ottawa with Foreign Affairs Minister Chrystia Freeland.
+The talks between Canadian and Mexican leaders came just days after Mexico’s future foreign minister, Marcelo Ebrard, was in Ottawa with Foreign Affairs Minister Chrystia Freeland.

 Ebrard suggested the tariffs could be lifted once the new North American trade deal is signed.